fieldtrip/website/tutorial/salzburg.md

 	cfg = [];
 	cfg.method = 'coh';
-	cfg.complex = 'imag';% ensure only imaginary parts kept in the output coherence = ft_connectivityanalysis(cfg, tfr);
+	cfg.complex = 'imag'; % ensure only imaginary parts kept in the output coherence = ft_connectivityanalysis(cfg, tfr);

 	%% reorganize the data and take the absolute value